MiguelArgentina/ror-appointments-api/README.md

 ## Features

-- This service lets clientes book appointments with providers
+- This service lets clients book appointments with providers
 - The service requires you signup with a username and password for security
 - After singning-in, you get a JWT token, which you must include in every request, if not, the service considers the request invalid.
-- The JWT token is valid for an hour after the last usage
+- The JWT token is valid for an hour
 - Every user has a role: Admin, Client or Provider.
 By default, the Client role is provided if none specified (view the endpoints details further below)
 - All requests are responded with JSON objects.